Bharat9848/notes/kafka.md

 - special message - `Abort` `commit`
 - Recovery after failed transaction

+### kafka broker-consumer delievery mechanism
+- Kafka guarntees the in-order delivery of a partition but not across partitions.
+- `isolation.level=read_committed`
+- `isolation.level=read_uncommitted`

 ---

 # Cluster management
 ### Zookeeper
  - Maintans session with brokers with `zookeeper.session.timeout.ms`.
+ - watcher nodes - broker and consumer can trigger rebalance.
 1. Cluster Management
+- Consumer metadata
-- detection of removal and addition of broker and consumer.
+ - detection of removal and addition of consumer.
 Removes their respective ownership registry and notified the watchers.
-- Each broker watches other broker's ownership registries.
-- trigger rebalance when above notification comes from zk
+ - consumer registry: comsumer saves the consumer information like which consumer group it belongs to and topics it is subscribed to.
+It is a ephemeral registry.
  - saves the consumer offset data against partition,
-  - ownership registry `consumer_group/topic/partition1/owner cons1`
+  - **ownership registry**: it is ephemeral - `consumer_group/topic/partition1/owner cons1`
-  - offset registry `consumer_group/topic/partition1/offset x`
+  - **offset registry** It is permanent - `consumer_group/topic/partition1/offset x`
-- saves broker metadata
-  - broker registry `broker/topic/owner br1`

 2. controller management

-3. Topic and partition management
+3. Topic and partition management: Saves broker partition ownership metadata
+  - Each broker watches other broker's ownership registries.
+Broker registries are destroyed when owner dies.
+  - **broker registry** ephemeral nodes for broker partition ownership `broker/topic/<partition>/owner br1`

 4. in-sync data replication

 5. data configuration like quota and ACL.

 ### No zookeeper